MissInterpret/mount-configuration/README.md

 It supports consistent loading and a unified view of the common sources of such data:
 - environment variables
-- resources
+- resources folder
-- a file source
+- file

 It is restricted to one source of each type but provides a variety of options which provides a high degree of flexibility.